mozue/redmine_wiki_external_filter/README.markdown

 This is a fork.

-**NOTE: tested only on Redmine v2.3.
-Only tested plantuml, graphviz and fortune.**
+**NOTE: tested on Redmine v3.0.1.
+Only tested plantuml, graphviz and PGF-TikZ.**

-**NOTE: the syntax has been changed in this release (no more parentheses around the arguments).**
+**NOTE: the syntax has been changed from the original (no parentheses around the arguments).**

 Overview
 ========